evencycu/go-project-template/devops/README.md

 * Add `.dockerignore` file.
 Write down anything that is not related to generate a build.
 For example: `devops` directory, `.git` directory, markdown files, binaries and so on.

-### docker registry
+---

 We use artifactory as docker registry now.
 There are some steps to do:

-1. Add insecure private registry in local docker daemon and restart
+### Add insecure private registry in local docker daemon and restart

 * macOS: change in UI